la-demos/platformcon-2026-demo-hub-and-spoke-sveltos/README.md

 - What is hub-and-spoke GitOps and how it works
 - Why it can become a security risk at scale
 - Why it matters for platform teams by thinking on retail, franchise, production - everything that runs on a edge location as spoke or stand-alone cluster
-- You will also understand what real scale by getting a sneak peak into our scale test to predict the management of 15.000+ clusters
+- You will also understand what real scale by getting a sneak peak into our scale test to predict the management of 15.000+ clusters based on [kubara.io](https://kubara.io)
 - Best practices for securing hub-and-spoke GitOps environments
 - How agent based Pull Mode allows to mitigate some of the risks